nette-discontinued/web-addons.nette.org/tests/libs/Mockery/README.markdown

 PHPUnit and PHPT).

     $mock = \Mockery::mock('stdClass, MyInterface1, MyInterface2');

 The first argument can also accept a list of interfaces that the mock object must implement, optionally including no more than one existing class to be based on.
 The class name doesn't need to be the first member of the list but it's a friendly convention to use for readability.
 All subsequent arguments remain unchanged from previous examples.

+If the given class does not exist, you must define and include it beforehand or a
+\Mockery\Exception will be thrown.

     $mock = \Mockery::mock('MyNamespace\MyClass[foo,bar]');

 The syntax above tells Mockery to partially mock the MyNamespace\MyClass class, by mocking the foo() and bar() methods only.
 Any other method will be not be overridden by Mockery.
-This form of "partial mock" can be applied to any class or abstract class (e.g. mocking abstract methods where a concrete implementation does not exist yet).
+This traditional form of "partial mock" can be applied to any class or abstract class (e.g. mocking abstract methods where a concrete implementation does not exist yet).
+If you attempt to partial mock a method marked final, it will actually be ignored in that instance leaving the final method untouched.
+This is necessary since mocking of final methods is, by definition in PHP, impossible.

+Please refer to [Creating Partial Mocks](#creating-partial-mocks) for a detailed explanation on how to create Partial Mocks in Mockery.

+    $mock = \Mockery::mock("MyNamespace\MyClass[foo]", array($arg1, $arg2));

+If Mockery encounters an indexed array as the second or third argument, it will assume they are constructor parameters and pass them when constructing the mock object.
+The syntax above will create a new partial mock, particularly useful if method `bar` calls method `foo` internally with `$this->foo()`.

     $mock = \Mockery::mock(new Foo);

-Passing any real object into Mockery will create a partial mock.
-Partials assume you can already create a concrete object, so all we need to do is selectively override a subset of existing methods (or add non-existing methods!) for our expectations.
-Partial mocks are essential for any class which is marked final or contains public methods marked final.
+Passing any real object into Mockery will create a Proxied Partial Mock.
+This can be useful if real partials are impossible, e.g. a final class or class where you absolutely must override a method marked final.
+Since you can already create a concrete object, so all we need to do is selectively override a subset of existing methods (or add non-existing methods!) for our expectations.

 A little revision: All mock methods accept the class, object or alias name to be mocked as the first parameter.
 The second parameter can be an expectation array